-- When taught on campus: a slide collection and access to digital images and projection equipment (e.g., slide projector, VCR/DVD player, screen, etc.)
+- When taught on campus: a slide collection and/or access to digital images and projection equipment (e.g., slide projector, VCR/DVD player, screen, etc.)

 - When taught via Foothill Global Access: ongoing access to a computer with e-mail software and capabilities; e-mail address; Java-script enabled internet browsing software.